“You hear absolutely nothing and see little.”

 Most of our sounds and noises come from the tool that we call the loudspeaker.
 The classical moving coil loudspeaker we use today was patented in the United States in 1925 by two engineers after whom it is named the Rice and Kellogg loudspeaker.
 Although most of our communication devices have been changed and adjusted to more recent technologies, this tool has yet to be superseded.

 The loudspeaker is at the center of my thinking.
 I have designed several loudspeakers that are inherently mute: they only evoke sound visually.
 The membrane of the loudspeakers are made of melted plate glass and the support for the membrane— or so called “basket piece”—was made through the 3D design process.
 The 3D mesh of each basket was altered by a 3D effector tool that creates disturbances similar to a wave on the surface of the mesh.
-The model baskets were printed and assembled with the glass membranes.
+The meshes of these baskets were printed and assembled with the glass membranes.

 Superposition of Waves